makapuf/bitbox-0xFF/TUTORIAL.md

 Main area
 ==========

-This main area (as opposed to the optional title zone defined afterwards) is a 256x256 pixels image, made of 16x16 squares of of 256 values pixels.
+This main area (as opposed to the optional title zone defined afterwards) is a 256x256 pixels image, made of 16x16 squares of 256 values pixels.

 The 16x16 squares will be called tiles.
 There are 256 of them, 16 lines of 16 tiles.
 We will count them from 0 (top left) to 255 or 0xff in hex (bottom right).